shwandere/shwandere.github.io/_posts/2026-7-23-experimental-techniques.md

 2) **freeze everything except one
 3) **Instead of proving the idea, focus on how to prove if my idea is wrong.
 (If your idea survives attempts to break it,it's becoming stronger)
 4) **stress testing : thats where the ideas are built on the usage of your idea in the bigger picture
     What happens if
+   		- videos are short?
-       - videos are short?videos are long?
+		- videos are long?
 		- only rare classes?
 		- noisy features?
 		- different seeds?